Retail (comic strip): Assistant Managers

 Brice Tanner was Marla's third assistant manager and was hired in April 2016, replacing Arthur.
 Stuart's personal recommendation of Brice allowed him to be on the short list of candidates for assistant manager.
 He started to work at Grumbels while he was in business school and wanted to become a district manager like Stuart and work in the corporate office.
 Originally a department supervisor from the Southbridge store, a Grumbels located in a high income area, Brice believed that following the rules will result in meeting the goals set out by corporate.
 At first he appeared to be like Stuart and Josh; who wouldn't question anything from the corporate office and believing that you shouldn't cut corners no matter what happens with payroll.

 While conflicts between seeing how corporate treats other stores started to influence his perspective, the main issues he had during his time as assistant manager was being at odds with Marla's management style.
 Marla believes treating employees fairly would help out in the long run, while he believed that employees should remain loyal to Grumbels no matter what happens.
-As such, the staff comes to loath him as an authoritarian jerk who treats them like peons with brusque orders and impractical nitpicking with workplace rules.
+As such, the staff comes to loathe him as an authoritarian jerk who treats them like peons with brusque orders and impractical nitpicking with workplace rules.
 However, unlike Josh, Brice is always strictly Marla's subordinate, and she is able to directly order him to be more diplomatic with the staff, leaving him unable to understand why he is considered in the wrong by everyone at work.
 However, Brice also grows increasingly disgusted with Stuart's petty arrogance at work, even if Brice didn't immediately realize he shares those flaws himself.

 It was this conflict that caused him to leave Grumbels and work at Delman's in the same mall with Mina as store manager after her assistant manager quit.
 However, when he started working at Delman's, he noticed how toxic Mina was to her employees and to him.
 After running into Marla at chance in the mall, Brice admitted how bad Mina was and that it was a mistake it was to leave Grumbels.
 Marla placed a call to Stuart about offering Brice the store manager job at the New Hampshire store, in which Stuart was temporary running as management was fired due to embezzlement.
 At first, Stuart did not want to talk with Brice since he left to Delman's but also insulted Marla's management style (Stuart claims he was defending the chain of command) but as Stuart was desperate for anyone he offered Brice the store manager job.
 When Mina found out about him talking with Stuart, Brice walked out on her and quit Delman's without notice in July 2017.